Many years of experience have provided insight into questions you may have at different stages of your journey.

 Do you treat lesbian couples and single women who wish to become parents?

-At Bath Fertility we believe that everyone should have the opportunity to become a parent and we regularly treat single women and same sex couples.
+We believe that everyone should have the opportunity to become a parent and we regularly treat single women and same sex couples.

 Can you help me find a surrogate?